-The Colby School District is now participating in the Wisconsin School Day Milk Program.
+The Colby School District is participating in the Wisconsin School Day Milk Program.
 This means if your PK-4th grade student qualifies for free or reduced lunch they will also qualify for free milk at milk break.
 Any student that has paid lunch will still need to pay .25/day for milk at milk break.
-The milk break payments no longer need to be separate from your lunch payments.
 All milk break charges will now go on your lunch account and any payments can be combined with lunch.